 This option provides general education in criminal justice, as well as allowing you the choice to obtain technical skills by enrolling in clusters of courses in the areas of forensic science, communication, accounting, computer information systems, human resource management, Spanish, military science or social sciences.

-Depending on the option you choose, you will study subjects such as these:
+Depending on the option you choose, you will study subjects such as: